yupose-martin/gittest/README.md

 hint: its remote counterpart.
 Integrate the remote changes (e.g.
 hint: 'git pull ...') before pushing again.
 hint: See the 'Note about fast-forwards' in 'git push --help' for details.

+git pull or git fetch and git merge

 ```